ManishJyani/AdvancedLearningAlgorithmsAndrewNg/README.md

 # Week04
- This week is all about decesion trees.
+ This week is all about decision trees.
 Let's talk about the theory of it first.

 ![Refer this image](images/decision_tree.png)